JMeter Elements & Components: Thread Group, Samplers

 The different components of JMeter are called Elements.
 Each Element is designed for a specific purpose.

-The figure below gives some common elements in JMeter.
+The figure below gives some common elements in JMeter and shows how they sit under a Thread Group.

-Studying all the components in one go is an invitation to confusion and boredome.
-Here, we will discuss the must-know components before you can start Testing in JMeter.
+Studying all the components in one go is an invitation to confusion and boredom.
+Here, we will discuss the must-know components before you can start testing in JMeter.

-Remaining components will be discussed as when they are used in the succeeding tutorials.
-The elements discussed in this tutorial are
+The remaining components will be discussed as and when they are used in the succeeding tutorials.
+The elements discussed in this tutorial are listed below.

 Thread Group

-Thread Groups is a collection of Threads.
+A Thread Group is a collection of threads.
 Each thread represents one user using the application under test.
-Basically, each Thread simulates one real user request to the server.
+Basically, each thread simulates one real user request to the server.

-For example, if you set the number of threads as 100; JMeter will create and simulate 100 user requests to the server under test
+For example, if you set the number of threads as 100, JMeter will create and simulate 100 user requests to the server under test, as the diagram below illustrates.

 Samplers

-As we know already that JMeter supports testing HTTP, FTP, JDBC and many other protocols.
+As we already know, JMeter supports testing HTTP, FTP, JDBC and many other protocols.

-We already know that Thread Groups simulate user request to the server
+We also know that Thread Groups simulate user requests to the server.

-But how does a Thread Group know which type of requests (HTTP, FTP etc.) it needs to make?
+But how does a Thread Group know which type of request (HTTP, FTP and so on) it needs to make?

-The user request could be FTP Request, HTTP Request, JDBC Request…Etc.
+The user request could be an FTP Request, an HTTP Request, a JDBC Request and so on.
+The figure below lists the samplers covered in this tutorial.

 FTP Request

-For example, if you want to download a file “Test.txt” from an FTP server under test, you need to configure some parameters in JMeter as the figure below
+For example, if you want to download a file “Test.txt” from an FTP server under test, you need to configure some parameters in JMeter as in the figure below.

 This sampler lets you send an HTTP/HTTPS request to a web server.

 Consider the example below.
-JMeter sends an HTTP request to Google website and retrieve HTML files or image from this website.
+JMeter sends an HTTP request to the Google website and retrieves HTML files or images from it.

-In the tutorial JMeter Performance Testing, we will explain more about this HTTP request.
+In the tutorial JMeter Performance Testing, we will explain more about this HTTP Request.
+It is the sampler most web application testing work relies on.

 JDBC Request

-For example, a database server has a field test_result stored in a table name test_tbl.
-You want to query this data from the database server; you can configure JMeter to send a SQL query to this server to retrieve data.
+For example, a database server has a field test_result stored in a table named test_tbl.
+You want to query this data from the database server, so you can configure JMeter to send a SQL query to this server to retrieve the data.

 BSF Sampler